sait-wbdv/winter-2024/src/lib/content/assessments/dsgn-270/assignment-2.md

 <h2 id="submission-instructions">Submission Instructions</h2>

+- In the text field, add a link to your figma file

 Attach a zipped folder that contains the following:

 - design brief document
-- image files of your wireframes
+- image files of your wireframes (make sure that they are labelled and centered for easy understanding)